 A lot of dentists do a buy back program for Operation Gratitude for the US Military.
 Contact your dentist to see if they participate and/or visit the website.
-Here is a great article on this campaign.

 Some homeless shelters and children’s non-profits collect leftover candy.
 Contact an organization near you to see if they would like some donations.
 Maybe even get a group of friends, church group, or neighbors together to participate.